Caroline Harrison: Illness and death

 In 1891, it was discovered that Harrison had tuberculosis.
 As her health declined, she delegated her responsibilities to relatives, primarily her daughter Mary.
 This caused conflict with the second lady and the wife of the Secretary of State, who both felt that they were entitled to the position.
 She traveled to spend the summer of 1892 in the Adirondack Mountains, as the air was considered healthful for tuberculosis patients.
 After her condition became terminal, she returned to the White House.
 Her condition was worsened by suspicions that her husband had begun a romantic relationship with her niece Mary Scott Dimmick.
-In respect for her illness, both her husband and his opponent limited their campaign activity in the 1892 presidential election.
+In respect for her condition, both her husband and his opponent limited their campaign activity in the 1892 presidential election.

 Harrison died on October 25, 1892, two weeks before her husband was defeated for reelection.
 It is believed that she died from a combination of tuberculosis and another illness, such as typhoid fever or influenza.
 Preliminary services were held in the East Room, then her body was returned to Indianapolis for the final funeral at her church and her burial at Crown Hill Cemetery.
 Her duties as first lady were taken over by their daughter Mary for the remainder of the term.
 In 1896, Benjamin married Mary Scott Dimmick.